 Conclusion

-The examples we explored in this post focused on Python, butof course the Dockerfile is not limited to just one language or simple scripts.
+The examples we explored in this post focused on Python and a simple exmaple, but of course, the Dockerfile is not limited to just one language or simple scripts.
 It can be used to containerize more complex applications across various programming languages and frameworks.